DRAGNLabs/301r_retnet/README.md

 ### Preparing YAML Configuration Files

 This project uses YAML configuration files to store all pipeline parameters and paths.
 The design choice of the YAML file is intended to eliminate repetition of commonly used parameters across code, as well as simplify future changes and refactors.
-The power of the YAML file is that it is very flexible: a developer can add to it as they see fit for whatever parameters they need, with the knowledge that the user will be aware of what parameters are needed when they run the code.
+We use a YAML file to allow developers to add new parameters as they see fit and make all settings visible to the user in one consolidated place.

-To prepare a YAML config file, copy [template_config.yaml](./configs/template_config.yaml) into the [user_configs](./configs/user_configs/) folder.
+To prepare a YAML config file, copy [template_config.yaml](configs/template_config.yaml) into the [user_configs](configs/user_configs/) folder.
 Fill out all parameters accordingly.
 Absolute paths are preferred for any path variables.
 The repository is setup to work flexibly with any desired directory structure.

 ### Execution Workflow

 Once a YAML config file is prepared, you can pass this file into any script in the pipeline.
-Before you run any scripts, it is recommended to copy all needed scripts into the [user_scripts](./scripts/user_scripts/) folder, and modify the scripts to point to the right config file.
+Before you run any scripts, it is recommended to copy all needed scripts into the [user_scripts](scripts/user_scripts/) folder and modify the scripts to point to the right config file.

-To have the project work correctly, follow these steps:
+The expected order of script execution is as follows:
-Run `download_data.sh` to fetch the necessary data.
+1. Run `download_data.sh` to fetch the necessary data.
-Execute `train_tokenizer.sh` to prepare the tokenizer.
+2. Execute `train_tokenizer.sh` to prepare the tokenizer.
-Use `tokenize_data.sh` for data tokenization.
+3. Use `tokenize_data.sh` for data tokenization.
-Finally, `run retnet.sh` or `transformer.sh` depending on your project needs.
+4. Finally, run `retnet.sh` or `transformer.sh`, depending on your project needs.

-For example, if you want to run retnet:
+For example, if you want to train a RetNet model:

 ```bash
 ./download_data.sh